 On the other hand, there are a number of ways of interpreting that information, which may or may not suggest that there's actual survival, or at least reincarnation-type survival.

-Since we know that a lot of the data comes from roughly four years old, and we know that four years old are also about as psychic as they're going to get naturally, and we know that one of the forms of psychic ability is clairvoyance, then a child could use clairvoyance to get any information that they wanted to, in which case they could just as easily get information that they will get lots of positive feedback from their family and maybe researchers who come and study them.
+Since we know that a lot of the data comes from roughly four years old, and we know that four years old are also about as psychic as they're going to get naturally, and we know that one of the forums of psychic ability is clairvoyance, then a child could use clairvoyance to get any information that they wanted to, in which case they could just as easily get information that they will get lots of positive feedback from their family and maybe researchers who come and study them.

-So, we don't actually know where the information comes from.
+So we don't actually know where the information comes from.

 And I'm thinking of this not so much in terms of traditional notions of God, but simply in how much do we actually know about who we are and our place in the universe?